SFTtech/sftscrollbugfixer/README.md

 # Age of Empires II scrollbug fix

+## TL;DR

+- Download `age2_x1_fixed.tar` from the [Releases page](https://github.com/SFTtech/sftscrollbugfixer/releases)
+- Unpack it into your `age2_x1` folder
+- From now on launch the game with `age2_x1_fixed.exe` instead of `age2_x1.exe`
+- No patching of the game binary is required
+- Black magic now removes all of the suffering
+- ?????
+- PROFIT
+- If you want to use the fix with a different version of the game, just modify the `.ini` file accordingly.

 ## What is the scrollbug?

 Sometimes when you tab out of the game, after tabbing back in the game will be stuck in a state where it is constantly scrolling in some direction.